airpair/refund-policy/post.md

 Synopsis
 > Only two scenarios qualify customers for refunds.
-If you are short on time, we think a minute to read [sec 2.1](#2-1-guarantee-terms) and [sec 3.2](#3-2-delivering-on-schedule) is adequate to understand when customers are entitled to refunds.
-For full context and the nitty-gritty, you can read this policy in full.
+If you are short on time, we think a minute to read [sec 2.1](#2-1-guarantee-terms) and [sec 3.2](#3-2-delivering-on-scheduled) is adequate to understand when customers are entitled to refunds.
+For full context and the nitty gritty, you can read this policy in full.
 It covers responsibilities of customers and experts impacting refunds as well as explicitly flagging some (but not all) scenarios that do not qualify.